Guernsey: External relations

 Several European countries have a consular presence within the jurisdiction.
 The French Consulate is based at Victor Hugo's former residence at Hauteville House.

-While the jurisdiction of Guernsey has complete autonomy over internal affairs and certain external matters, the topic of complete independence from the British Crown has been discussed widely and frequently, with ideas ranging from Guernsey obtaining independence as a Dominion to the bailiwicks of Guernsey and Jersey uniting and forming an independent Federal State within the Commonwealth, whereby both islands retain their independence with regards to domestic affairs but internationally, the islands would be regarded as one state.
+While the jurisdiction of Guernsey has complete autonomy over internal affairs and certain external matters, the topic of complete independence from the British Crown has been discussed widely and frequently, with ideas ranging from Guernsey obtaining independence as a Dominion to the bailiwicks of Guernsey and Jersey uniting and forming an independent Federal State within the Commonwealth, whereby both islands retain their independence with regards to domestic affairs, but, internationally, the islands would be regarded as one state.

-Although it was not a member of the European Union, it had a special relationship with it until Brexit.
-It had been treated as part of the European Community with access to the single market for the purposes of the free trade in goods.
-From 2021 with free travel to the continent ceasing, additional bureaucratic procedures come into force, including the need for international driving licences and green cards for vehicle insurance.
+Although it was not a member of the European Union, Guernsey had a special relationship with it until Brexit.
+It had been treated as part of the European Community, with access to the single market for the purposes of the free trade in goods.
+From 2021, with free travel to the continent ceasing, additional bureaucratic procedures come into force, including the need for international driving licences.

 Parishes

 Guernsey has ten parishes, which act as civil administration districts with limited powers.
-Each parish is administered by a Douzaine, usually made up of twelve members, known as Douzeniers.
-Douzeniers are elected for a four-year mandate, two Douzeniers being elected by parishioners at a parish meeting in November each year.
+Each parish is administered by a Douzaine, made up of twelve members or more, known as Douzeniers.
+Douzeniers are elected for a four-year mandate, three, four or five Douzeniers being elected by parishioners at a parish meeting each year.
 The senior Douzenier is known as the Doyen (Dean).
 Two elected Constables (Connétables) carry out the decisions of the Douzaine, serving for between one and three years.
 The longer serving Constable is known as the Senior Constable and his or her colleague as the Junior Constable.
 The Douzaines levy an Occupiers Rate on properties to provide funding for running of the administration.

 Guernsey's Church of England parishes fall under the See of Canterbury, having split from the Bishopric of Winchester in 2014.
 The biggest parish is Castel, while the most populated is St Peter Port.